U.S. Durable Goods Orders Surge as Auto Sector Rebounds From Shutdown

 Economists had expected a 6.5 percent increase in durable goods, those meant to last at least three years.

 Orders for transportation equipment, also up two consecutive months, jumped $9.2 billion or 20.0 percent to $55.3 billion.
+Motor vehicle orders soared 85.7 percent after many U.S. auto plants reopened following the pandemic shutdowns.

+Nondefense aircraft orders, which have fallen off a cliff as airline travel has plummeted, fell to negative $10.4 billion because of cancelations.
+That amounts to a 462.3 percent monthly decline.

 Nondefense new orders for capital good excluding aircraft, the so-called core capital goods that are a proxy for business investment, rose 3.3 percent to $64,3 billion.
 That was better than twice what economists had forecast for the month.